hirsch88/cordova-lineapro-plugin/README.md

-lineapro-phonegap-plugin
+cordova-lineapro-plugin
 ========================

 ## Quick start
 To start plugin need to execute 'LineaProCDV.initDT()' method.
 Recommended to add this into 'deviceready' handler.

 ###
 !!!
 You must add section "SupportedExternalAccessoryProtocols" into "[Project Name].plist" file.
 This section should include the following items:

 * com.datecs.linea.pro.msr